top of page

 What happens if I hire a private attorney, will I owe a fee to SPD?

 If an SPD assigned attorney has performed any work on the case you will owe a fee.
 The fee is based on the criminal charge and the total number of hours the assigned attorney has worked on the case.
-The more time the attorney has worked on the case the higher the fee will be assessed (the fee will range from the discount amount to the full assessed amount).
+The more time the attorney has worked on the case the higher the fee will be assessed (the fee will range from the discount amount to the modified assessed amount).

 What happens if I do not pay the prepay fee and I do not qualify for “Unable to Pay” status?

 You will have 60 days to pay the discount amount.
-You can request a one time extension for up to an additional 60 days (for a total of 120 days).
+You can request a one-time extension for up to an additional 60 days (for a total of 120 days).
 After 120 days the fee is assessed at the full assessed amount (the higher amount indicated on your payment envelope).
 After 150 days if no payment has been received by CAVU the account will be sent to the State’s private collection agency for further collection efforts.

 Why was my account sent to a private collection agency?

-All accounts that are not paid within 150 days from the envelope date are sent to the private collection agency,United Collection Bureau, for further collection efforts.
+All accounts that are not paid within 150 days from the envelope date are sent to the private collection agency, Evergreen Professional Recoveries, for further collection efforts.

 What happens once the unpaid fee has been forwarded to the private collection agency?